Copyright © 2020 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and permissive document license rules apply.

 handler function.

-and onexit
+onenter and onexit handler functions

 to each cue.
 The time marches on steps guarantee that

-events will be fired for all cues,
+enter and exit events will be fired for all cues,

 including those that appear on the media timeline between